apache/airflow/docs/apache-airflow/concepts/timetable.rst

 CronDataIntervalTimetable
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+A timetable that accepts a cron expression, creates data intervals according to the interval between each cron trigger points, and triggers a DAG run at the end of each data interval.

+.. seealso:: `Differences between the two cron timetables`_

-Another timetable which accepts a cron expression.
-Can be selected by providing a string that is a valid cron expression to the ``schedule_interval`` parameter of a DAG as described in the :doc:`/concepts/dags` documentation.
+This can be selected by providing a string that is a valid cron expression to the ``schedule_interval`` parameter of a DAG as described in the :doc:`/concepts/dags` documentation.

-Note `CronTriggerTimetable`_ also accepts a cron expression.
-See `Differences between the two cron timetables`_.

 .. code-block:: python